 Marketing Mistakes to Avoid

-Marketing is a skill that is highly dynamic.
+Marketing is a highly dynamic field.
 Change often (and rapidly) occurs as the industry adopts new platforms and technologies like AI.
-In this constantly changing landscape, discover these common mistakes to avoid in marketing your business for growth.
+In this constantly changing landscape, discover common mistakes to avoid marketing your business.

 Not Tracking Leads (Source & Quality)